raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

 };
 ```

-We won't try it here, but if you want to try outputing the valuesit retuns in a `while` loop, you will find it ouputs `*` to the console indefinitely.
-Our sims have no concept of numbers, but we do, and here's another iterator that never stops:
+We won't try it here, but if you want to try outputing it's values in a `while` loop, you will find it ouputs `*` to the console indefinitely.
+We will call this an *infinite* iterable.

+Our sims have no concept of numbers, but we do.
+Here's another infinite iterator:

 ```javascript
 const ITER_NUMBERS = {